 Students must have completed the following courses (or their equivalent): MGTA01H3, MGTA02H3, MGEA02H3, MGEA06H3, MATA32H3, and MATA33H3. [ MATA32H3 and MATA33H3] are strongly recommended, however [ MATA29H3/A30H3/A31H3 and MATA35H3/A36H3/A37H3] may also be used to satisfy the calculus requirement.
 None of the courses listed above (or their equivalent) can be designated as CR/NCR.
 Of the total credits that students have completed when they apply, at least 4.0 credits must be in University of Toronto courses that have been graded (i.e., not designated as CR/NCR).
 Students may apply until they have completed up to 10.0 credits.
 Students who have completed more than 10.0 credits will not be considered for admission to the Program.

-Most internal admissions to Management Co-op will be done at the end of the Winter term.
-Based on availability, a small number of students who apply at the end of the Summer term may be admitted.
+Most internal admissions to Management Co-op will be done at the end of the Winter semester.
+Based on availability, a small number of students who apply at the end of the Summer semester may be admitted.

 CGPA Requirement to Remain in the Program